To get married in Queensland, at least 1 partner must be 18 or older. The first step is to decide where you want to be married:

 - One partner can be 16 or 17 years old but must have parent or guardian permission and a Magistrates Court order.

-- You can not get married if you are:
+- You can't get married if you are:

 - in a relationship with a parent, descendant, sibling or half sibling.